axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

 <h1>Belonging</h1>
  <p>Belonging is a friend of Meaning and Fiat.</p>
   <div class="_illustration">Impish character, very happy interacting with others.</div>
- <p>Belonging is defintely an extrovert.
+ <p>Belonging is definitely an extrovert.
 It enjoys others, even when they disagree because it learns a lot from disagreements.</p>
   <div class="_illustration">Show Meaning and Belonging holding hands while Fiat is not.
 In fact, Fiat is a bit separated from them.</div>
  <p>He listens well, like all the Itsums. &ldquo;<em>It was long time ago</em>,&rdquo; said Belonging, &ldquo;<em>I met Meaning first and Fiat later</em>.&rdquo;</p>
  <p>They did not know back then how much Fiat would impact them.</p>